DongkyunKimHanyang/KNHANES_CVD/README.md

 *The ray package only supports Linux.
 You will not be able to run this program on Windows.

-Original source of BorutaSHAP used in this repository: https://github.com/Ekeany/Boruta-Shap
+We modified BorutaSHAP of https://github.com/Ekeany/Boruta-Shap with parallel computation using ray package.